Statistical interactions and boson-anyon duality in fractional quantum Hall fluids: S2. Statistical interactions of anyons

 In principle, all terms in Eq.(\ref{recursion}) can be computed analytically in the thermodynamic limit, though we have not found a way to give the analytical expressions in a concise form.
 If we take $\hat H_e=\hat V^{\text{2-bdy}}_1$, which is the two-body Haldane pseudopotential, or the model Hamiltonian of the Laughlin $\nu=1/3$ phase, then we have in the thermodynamic limit the following expression:

 This allows us to compute the coefficients to the leading n-body pseudopotential in the effective Hamiltonian of Eq.(\ref{hb}) as follows:

 All other terms not included in the summation above are actually zero, and the dependence of $\lambda_{\bm S_0,1,n}$ on $n$ is plotted in Fig.(\ref{fig3}).
 As we can see, $\lambda_{\bm S_0,1,n}$ alternates between positive and negative values, and will eventually decay to zero, albeit rather slowly.
 This is the manifestation of the long-range nature of the statistical interaction, and we conjecture this is true for other short-range interactions between electrons.
 For a system when the vacuum contains $28$ orbitals, we numerically calculate various different values of $\lambda_{\bm S_k,\alpha_k,n}$ with two types of bare electron interactions, as shown in Table.\ref{t2}.
 In general, the coefficients of the pseudopotentials decrease rather rapidly with increasing total angular momentum $k$ of the pseudopotentials.
+For Fig. 2 in the main text, the numerical computation is carried out with a truncated Hamiltonian with terms from the second column of Table.\ref{t2}, and the terms selected are: $\lambda_{\bm S_0,1,2},\lambda_{\bm S_0,1,3},\lambda_{\bm S_2,1,3},\lambda_{\bm S_3,1,3},\lambda_{\bm S_4,1,3},\lambda_{\bm S_0,1,4},\lambda_{\bm S_2,1,4},\lambda_{\bm S_3,1,4}$.
+Keeping these terms can already yield the ground state and the magnetoroton modes very similar to the corresponding fermionic FQH phase.